azureleaf/reveal/slide.md

 - Shifting focus onto XR / Unity from Gaming / PHP
 - Wanna increase in-house dev instead of contracted dev

+>>>

 ## il: people whom they want to hire

-- Has a specific
+- Has a specific strong interest / achievements
-- Understands the policy / culture of the il corp
+- Understands the policy / culture of our corp
 - Can work as a team member over a long time period
 - Wanna recruit local people
 - Has output
   - Without portfolio programs, you can't judge anybody.
-  - Portfolio is precious even when it's not so sophisticated
+  - Portfolio is precious source of info to know the applicants even when it's not so sophisticated
 - Interested in the programming edu for children (sample for the people)
 - Has future vision